 Services, concerts and events at St Peter’s raise money and support for many charities throughout the year.
 The charities we support for 2022 are The Passage, London Churches Refugee Fund and Unique Talent.
 Locally, we have supported the work of the St Vincents Centre, a small charity which works to combat poverty in London; The Passage in its work with local homeless; the Westminster Foodbank; and Veterans Aid, a local based charity for veterans in crisis.
 In recent years we have developed an acclaimed programme for volunteers working with refugees and asylum seekers in London through the Welcome Boxes programme.
 Alcoholics Anonymous also hold daily meetings at St Peter’s.

 We support refugees and asylum seekers in London through our welcome box ministry where members of our congregation hold social events along with visiting and befriending refugees.

 The charities we are supporting in 2022 are The Passage Unique Talent and the Churches refugee Fund. .

 We are a 'Greener' church, seeking to reduce our impact on the environment as well as sharing awareness of green issues.

 Church status by committing ourselves to using only fairly traded coffee, tea

 and other goods.

 We encourage debate on all these issues.
 We are particularly keen to involve young people in this process, and we are always open to new ideas of how to engage more participants.

-Fr Ralph, Revd Julie and Catherine Cowie our Pastoral Assistant also regularly visit and take assemblies at Westminster City Boys School, and at other schools including Grey Coat Hospital.
+The clergy of St Peter's also regularly visit and take assemblies at Westminster City Boys School, and at other schools including Grey Coat Hospital.
 Our work with children and young people is at the heart of our commitment to the wider community.